hemantksingh/messup-learn/Security/Web Security/Web Application Security.md

 Data between the end user and your application flows through the data plane.
 Thinking of security as a horizontal capability across the data plane and use the metrics and telemetry from the data plane to get visibility of the applied security policies and application threats.

+## Security theater

+Security theater is the practice of investing in countermeasures intended to provide the feeling of improved security while doing little or nothing to actually achieve it.
+Be aware of security theater <https://security.stackexchange.com/questions/112037/how-to-avoid-reveal-password-in-a-form>

 ## Application Security

 Applications, especially those that are cloud native, are a gateway to servers and networks and present an ideal attack vector for malicious actors.